andrews-j/DatabaseMGMT_FinalProject/README.md

 <img width="1033" alt="Screenshot 2024-04-24 at 8 46 46 PM" src="https://github.com/andrews-j/IDCE-376_FinalProject/assets/26927475/9b0b7359-a081-4633-b0a3-4777d4526080">

 Notice that there are a few tracts without life expectancy data.
-We will subsitute an average value in those cases.
+We could subsitute an average value in those cases, but for now we will leave them as NaN.

 One thing we need to do is reverse the poverty index.
-Poverty is bad, higher rates bring down HDI.
+Poverty is bad, higher rates should bring down HDI.

 ```SQL
 -- Update the hdi_calc table with reversed normalized poverty rates: